aqeel04/sellor/docs/architecture/architectures.rst

 The default configuration only uses the dummy backend (see `how to enable/disable payment gateways`).
 It’s meant to allow developers to easily simulate different payment results.

-For an how-to guide on adding new payments into your Saleor project please check `Payments`.
+For an how-to guide on adding new payments into your Sellor project please check `Payments`.

 .. note:: All payment backends default to using sandbox mode.
 This is very useful for development but make sure you use production mode when deploying to a production server.